 You’ve probably struggled with making the vocal fit within the rest of the mix.

-You’ve spent all this time getting the instruments to sound great but for some reason the vocal just sits on top of the mix and just sounds…bad.
+You’ve spent all this time getting the instruments to sound great but for some reason the vocal just sounds…bad.

 This happened to me yesterday when I was practicing on this month’s Dueling Mixes track, “New England.”
 Great track from a cool sounding band.
 Check out Dueling Mixes here if you’d like more multi-tracks to practice your mixing skills.